kalebpederson/nunit.dependencyinjection/Readme.md

 ```
 # Changelog

+* **0.7.1** - Fix a bug where the message was set as a parameter name in some
+  argument exceptions that were thrown.
+Explicitly set the version range of allowed
+  NuGet packages so there's no confusion when performing package updates.
+Update
+  PowerShell scripts to run on Windows and Linux.
 * **0.7.0** - Introduces a NUnit.Extension.DependencyInjection.Abstractions assembly
   to ease the process of creating convention based type discoverers while ensuring
   that they don't need to depend directly on NUnit or any particular concrete types.